cbarlin/advanced-record-utils/README.md

  * Changes to generated serialisations (not just semantic changes)
      * A change to support a dependency that would change serialisations would be minor, not major

 With the same settings, changing the minor or patch version of the processor should be completely transparent to a consumer, even if the code the processor generates completely changes.
-A major version would only be needed if the end-user would be required to change their code.
+A major version would only be needed if the end-user would be required to change their code or if it could break items external to that consumer (e.g. serialisation).
 Alterations that do change "internal" implementation details are marked as "minor" as a way of flagging that, while it *should* externally be the same there is a non-zero risk it isn't.

 ## Desired features:

 Some of these may be quite large:
  * Avaje JSONB support (as in, generate their handlers by using Jakarta XML annotations)
     * This includes hooking into e.g. Eclipse Collection support
+ * Jackson POJO builder support
  * Memoized operations (using `vavr` maybe?)
  * XML Deserialisation
  * `Map` support - the plumbing is there, just need it to be done!

-## Known defects

- * Meta-annotations across compilation boundaries don't work - META-INF entries are written, just not detected

 # Contributing